Workspace-Recommendation-Engine/reco_eng/docs/README.md

 ## Final Release
-For the final release of this project, we attempted to follow the general file structure as outlined in this repo provided by the professor https://github.com/miguelgfierro/project_template/releases/tag/0.1.0
+For the final release of this project, we attempted to follow the general file structure as outlined in this repo provided by the professor https://github.com/miguelgfierro/project_template/releases/tag/0.1.0.

+Team communication was primarily conducted over WhatsApp, however we left essential interactions under Issues and Discussions.

+The Figma mockup of our frontend design can be found here: https://www.figma.com/files/team/1213434573888216283/Workspace-Reco?fuid=988727842074551615

 We will break down the documentation based on each subdirectory: